More (Sub)Urban Gothic…… A Lovers’ Concerto (Song to the Siren, Book 2)

-(FREE to read if you subscribe to Kindle Unlimited!)
+(Costs nothing extra to read if you already subscribe to Kindle Unlimited!)

 Young Reed Sinclair is about to have one of the most important years of his life.
 He’s about to start his junior-high career as an 8th-grader, along with his best pal Pete MacNamara and their friends Cecil and Wally.
 Maybe they’ll even start a band together… if Reed can make time for band practice between schoolwork, his parents’ dysfunction, talking to the ghost of his older brother Hal, and protecting Pete’s cute little sister Samantha from the evil fairy or ghost or vampire or whatever-she-is that stalks Reed and who feeds on tragedies… Is she even real, or is she just a manifestation of Reed’s troubled mind as it heads into the dangerous waters of puberty?
 (She must be real– Hal’s ghost wouldn’t steer Reed wrong…!)